GTK-lab/bash/_episodes/02-variable.md

 ```

 > ## Try it yourself
-> Write a bash script that can tell the number of files and folders under the directory that passed to it?
 >
+> Write a bash script that can tell the number of files and folders under the directory
+> that is passed to it as a command line argument
+>
-> Use it to see how many files and folders are under /etc and your home directory.
+> Use the script you just wrote to see how many files and folders are under /etc and your home directory.
 {: .challenge}

 There are many special variables that are already defined by the system.